 What would surprise folks?
 I have published 5 [history] books, the last two of which were award-winning books.

 I started blogging because I wanted to be accountable to the “universe” about my road back to health.
-I was a caretaker for my Dad (with mom) as he sunk into Alzheimer’s, and a couple days before he died, I promised him that I would get healthy again.
-I couldn’t take it back.
+I was a caretaker for my Dad (with mom) as he sunk into Alzheimer’s.
+A couple of days before he died, I promised him that I would get healthy again and I couldn’t take it back.

 I have had a lot of bumps along the road, some of them ridiculously frustrating, but the friends I have met along the way have been so encouraging!
 I have learned so much about races, training, food, diet, clothing options, online programs, and so much more.
 Mostly I continue blogging because I feel like it keeps me motivated to continue my training and because now I have lots of friends out in bloggyland that I would miss if I stopped.

 When I have questions about training or injuries or whatever, I can just ask and lots of people respond with their suggestions and solutions.
 Sound ones that are tried and true by folks that have used them.
 Folks that I have grown to trust.